lorddev/blog/_posts/2024-12-21-jekyll-migration.md

     - General
 ---

 So there's more going on at Wordpress.
-The boss isn't sure he's going to bring the open-source org back online after the new year.
+The boss (Matt Mullenweg) isn't sure he's going to bring the open-source org back online after the new year.
 Even though I had meant to use Medium for new content, I wanted to preserve the archive of the last 20 years in a more sustainable manner.

 So I spent the first day of my Christmas vacation migrating to Jekyll.
 First I used a cool "Jekyll Export" Wordpress plugin to download all posts as markdown files (they're still html, actually), and all my attached images.
 Then I installed Ruby and Jekyll on my System76 Linux laptop.
 Ran some tests and I had to figure out how to set up the landing page with a blogroll.
 Then I picked a theme.
 Eventually I figured out the pagination feature, which was good because before there were 1,000 posts on my home page!